Anna & Steve Tolan

 Anna has a B.Sc. in Environmental Science from the 1970s and is pleased to be at long last able to put her life long interest to good use.
 She has developed her interest in and love of animals by rearing orphaned wild animals that are brought to her from all over the area.
 She runs a Pupil Sponsorship Scheme for orphaned and otherwise vulnerable children who are unable to find the fees and uniform necessary to attend school or pursue tertiary education.
 She has also managed a large number of school improvement projects using donated funds.
 She is the founder and co-ordinator of the Luangwa Schools Project Forum.

 Steve is is the Senior Honorary Wildlife Police Officer for the Mfuwe area.
 He is actively involved in anti-poaching and forest protection operations, working with both the Department of National Parks and Wildlife and Conservation South Luangwa (CSL).
 Steve’s particular interest is researching fossils, old pottery, stone tools etc. in the area.
-He has made a number of important discoveries and has inspired and facilitated a number of international palaeontological expeditions which the Zambia Heritage Department has participated in.
-Both Anna and Steve represent Chipembele in a seat on the Board of Trustees for CSL.
-They are also Consular Wardens for the British High Commission.
+He has made a number of important discoveries and has inspired and facilitated a number of international paleontological expeditions which the Zambia Heritage Department has participated in.
+They are Consular Wardens for the British High Commission.

 The Luangwa Valley is their permanent home and all the projects they now run have become an integral part of their lives.